What is the best meal replacement powder without artificial sweeteners?

 If you are struggling to find a protein supplement without artificial sweeteners, try drink wholesome.
 Our meal replacements are sweetened with monk fruit.
 Monk fruit, also known as luo han guo, is a melon-like fruit native to Southeast Asia.
 Its intense sweetness, which is about 200 times that of sugar, is provided by non-caloric compounds called mogrosides.

 Another reason why we use monk fruit is that it is sweet like sugar.
 Artificial sweeteners and stevia, on the other hand, have a bitter aftertaste because they activate bitter taste receptors.
-This bitterness can linger in your mouth for hours.
+This bitterness can ruin your meal replacement shake and linger in your mouth for hours.

 Given that monk fruit sweetener has only been commercially available for about a decade, its impact on, and association with, chronic diseases like obesity and diabetes has not been well documented.
 That said, it has been safely used in Asian cuisine for centuries and has no known side effects, even when consumed in large quantities.
 Moreover, small randomized trials have shown that monk fruit sweetener does not negatively impact blood sugar or insulin levels.
 For this reason, as well as those outlined above, we believe that monk fruit is the best available sweetener for our meal replacements.
 In case you were wondering, most companies do not use monk fruit because it is expensive.